jmcourt/TTU-libraries/README.md

 ===== pan_lib =====

 The PANTHEON library from my time in Southampton, updated to the Python 3 era.
 Mostly deprecated, but every now and again I fancy using something that I remember exists in here, so good to keep around.
 Contains a LOT of stuff, but its quite extensively documented.

+REQUIREMENTS:

+These libraries require Python 3.X to run, as well as the following Python modules:

+* astropy
+* copy
+* matplotlib
+* numpy
+* random
+* scipy
+* warnings

+As well as the following optional modules:

+* astroquery (to automatically identify Simbad names of TESS targets)
+* loess (for performing loess smoothing on lightcurves)
+* numba (for some speedups in lightcurve object generation)